 Members of Liquid are able to send bitcoins to an address controlled by the Liquid Federation; these members will be credited with L-BTC once the mainchain transaction receives 102 confirmations.
 This process is known as a peg-in.
 A high threshold of confirmations is needed to ensure that the network stays solvent in case of mainchain reorganizations.
 Members of Liquid should maintain a portion of their funds as L-BTC based on user demand for L-BTC and can rebalance as needed.
 If a user wishes to move L-BTC back to BTC, they can make a peg-out transaction in Liquid that will instruct the functionaries to pay to their mainchain address.
 Only members of the Liquid network are able to peg-out L-BTC.

-There are emergency keys that are able to access the bitcoin held by the network if the network is down for an extended period of time.
+There are emergency keys that are able to access the bitcoin held by the network only if the network is down for an extended period of time.
 The keys are strictly powerless otherwise.
 All efforts will be made to revive the network before using these emergency keys.
 These keys will allow the bitcoin held by the Liquid network to be returned to the last owner on the Liquid blockchain.
 Issued assets will be able to migrated to another platform, or a new blockchain compatible with Liquid, depending on the preferences of the Issuer of the asset.